OUR SANCTUARY DOGS

 While Bodhi is only super affectionate when it’s cold outside (between 50 and 60 degrees) Saffy is always game for lovin’.
 She generally lays around in less than ladylike poses but is a total doll.
 Every night they come in and sleep in the dog bed together after some mutual grooming.

 Clyde Kitty is a stray that we noticed one day by the elephant habitat.
 Slowly he made his way up to the house and would hang out at the little empty storage building across the way.
 He initially went between three properties, then only 2- us and Laura and John’s house (our veterinarian and her hubby who live on grounds- a 20-minute ride away).
-For the past few months, he has stayed only at our house, but still across the yard.
+Then only ours, but would stay in the empty cabin across the way.

 Frederick was one of the many animals that stayed on the property after the caretakers left.
 After they were done using him to round up the cattle and move them off of the property, we asked if we could keep him and thankfully they said yes.
 He is beautiful and stubborn and can be a total punk, but when we arrived he was simply scared; he wouldn’t let us touch him.